Updated: Apr 20

 I believe God sent me straight to the one who's shield was large enough to encompass the two of us and I thank Him for it to this day.

 You see, children are my thing.

-I believe caring for and nurturing them is part of who God made me to be.
+I know that caring for and nurturing them is part of who God made me to be.

-If he or his minions—I assume he has the demons doing his dirty work because try as he might, he will never be God and is not omnipresent—had met their mark that day, had I been destroyed, then not one of the things that I have done working to help God further His kingdom would have happened.
+If he or his minions—I assume he has the demons doing his dirty work, because try as he might, he will never be God and is not omnipresent—had met their mark that day and I had been destroyed, then not one of the things that I have done working to help God further His kingdom would have happened.

 It is so for all of us, believer or non.

 Please talk to God.
 Accept His offer of salvation through Jesus!
-Win your ultimate battle over spiritual warfare.
+For when we believe, God has a plan in place to equip us in this battle of spiritual warfare.

 We need to study the Bible too.
 It's the only way to learn what the Word of God says for yourself.